LuisLSousa/PersonalWebsite-Gatsby/README.md

 gatsby develop
 ```

-And, finally, if you want to build the application, use
+And, finally, if you want to build the application, use:

 ```console
 gatsby build